Baraka (1992)

 Swami Rama describes "sleepless sleep"

-and it's greater depth than alpha brain waves
+and it's greater depth than alpha brain waves in this 1973 cover story.
+PDF cover story - More research here

 "One of the popular terms arising from exploration into the mind is alpha wave.
 Again, the Swami points out a common misconception and says emphatically, 'Alpha and meditation are not the same.
 Alpha is created by relaxation.
 It is not a high state.
 Once, when I hooked my German Shepard dog to the biofeedback machine, he created 75 percent alpha.'"